Almarch/ArduinoGotchi/README.md

-# A tamagotchi emulator for ESP8622 / ESP32 boards
+# A tamagotchi emulator for ESP8266 boards

 ![PXL_20221216_121018390_2](https://user-images.githubusercontent.com/13364928/208096173-751cd1a7-0d5d-4028-bfaf-60bac058f4a5.jpg)

 ## Synopsis

-This fork of [ArduinoGotchi](https://github.com/GaryZ88/ArduinoGotchi) is adapted to ESP8266 and ESP32 boards.
+This fork of [ArduinoGotchi](https://github.com/GaryZ88/ArduinoGotchi) is adapted to ESP8266 boards.
 The emulator relies on [TamaLib](https://github.com/jcrona/tamalib).

-Adaptation to ESP32/ESP8266 is heavily inspired from [this other fork](https://github.com/anabolyc/Tamagotchi), however, it is designed to be compiled and uploaded in an [Arduino IDE](https://www.arduino.cc/en/software) framework.
+Adaptation to ESP8266 is heavily inspired from [this other fork](https://github.com/anabolyc/Tamagotchi), however, it is designed to be compiled and uploaded in an [Arduino IDE](https://www.arduino.cc/en/software) framework.

 The emulation is on real time.
 It allows saving the game (by pressing the 3 buttons simultaneously), afterward it will be automatically loaded.